Writing Center Fellows

 Writing Center Fellows are Princeton undergraduate and graduate students who work one-on-one with student writers.
 If you’re an excellent academic writer who enjoys giving feedback to other writers, especially on macro issues such as developing an argument and organizing ideas, a position as a Writing Center Fellow may be for you.
 You’ll have the chance to affect students’ academic lives in positive and meaningful ways.
 Perhaps as important, you’ll get the chance to hone your teaching skills—and your own writing skills—as you serve the University community.

-Freshmen, sophomores, juniors, and all graduate students are invited to apply.
+First-year students, sophomores, juniors, and all graduate students are invited to apply.
 We look for representation from the full range of disciplines in the humanities, social sciences, and sciences and engineering.
 Since this is the best job on campus – not that we’re biased – competition for positions is fierce.

 - Attend monthly workshops and participate in other ongoing training activities throughout the year.

 - Work with student writers for 50 conference hours total per semester.
 This usually means working 3 hours per week while classes are in session, with additional hours during periods of peak demand.
-During a typical semester those busy periods include Week 4, Week 6, Week 7, Week 12, Reading Period, and (for Graduate Fellows) the weeks leading up to JP and Senior Thesis deadlines.
+During a typical semester, those busy periods include Week 4, Week 6, Week 7, Week 12, Reading Period, and (for Graduate Fellows) the weeks leading up to JP and Senior Thesis deadlines.